ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 * provide an update framework that allows validation of authenticity of firmware revisions
 * to verify that the firmware update seen by a single device, is indeed the same as seen by all the devices.
 * reliably discern an update that has been signed by the appropriate and intended signing identity
-* clearly communicate firmware revisioning and security checks completed to ensure the firmware is safe for install
+* Make an informed judgement on all available information about firmware at the install time.
+For example, the firmware is still in a good state or otherwise?

 ## Software Integrator assembling a software product for a smart car